How Nigeria arrested secessionist leader Nnamdi Kanu | DW | 30.06.2021

 One of Kanu's lawyers, Nnemeka Ojeifor, described Kanu's arraignment in court without the presence of his legal representative as "against the administration of criminal justices act."

-Justice Minister Malami said 53-year-old Kanu was arrested on Sunday but gave no details about the location.
+Justice Minister Malami said Kanu, 53, was arrested on Sunday but gave no details about the location.

-Local Nigerian media speculated that the leader of the Biafran pro-independence group was arrested in the Netherlands while on transit to Ukraine.
+Local Nigerian media speculated that the leader of the Biafran pro-independence group was arrested in the Netherlands while in transit to Ukraine.

-The online Nigerian news website The Will claimed, however, that Kanu was nabbed in Ethiopia with the help of the international policing body Interpol.
+The online Nigerian news website The Will claimed, however, that Kanu was detained in Ethiopia with the help of the international policing body Interpol.

 The website did not name its source and also did not say how Nigerian authorities learned about Kanu's alleged presence in Ethiopia.